 Heritage Center of Freeport Museum & Visitor Center

 This newly opened facility has benefited greatly from Freeport’s historian, Beckie Buxton, who has been compiling stories and photos of Freeport for decades.
 Visitors can browse through wonderful exhibits of Freeport’s families and businesses.
 The collection includes furniture from the McCaskill home, an icemaker from Casey Ice House, photographs, and additional items on loan from Freeport residents.
-The museum is manned by a staff of volunteers.
-It is open from 12 noon – 5 p.m. on Thursday – Saturday.
+The museum is manned by a staff of volunteers and is open Thursday through Saturday from 12 noon – 5 p.m.

 John Gorrie State Park